UBAutograding/devU-api/README.md

 npm test -- -t "some test description or name"
 ```

-I wouldn't reccomend digging that far down as the of tests should be more human readable, and therefor not super great to grab via a regex; but if you really wish to do so, you can.
+I wouldn't recommend digging that far down as the of tests should be more human-readable, and therefore not super great to grab via a regex; but if you really wish to do so, you can.

 ### Common TypeORM Commands (Database/ Schema Stuff)